ra559/cis106/_labs/lab6.md

 This will create a directory in your home directory called: `challenge-Lab6` This directory has a bunch of files.
 Organize these file so that each file type has its own directory.
 Each file type must be moved to its respective directory.
-In the end your `challenge-Lab6` directory should look like this:
+When you are done, the `challenge-Lab6` directory should look like this:

 ```